In my post, I show you how to make your WordPress website visible On Google searches.

 When I started blogging, I made the mistake of thinking I could rank just by writing content.
 I wrote blog posts about topics that were highly competitive.
 With new sites, you won’t rank for competitive keywords.
 Google doesn’t trust your blog yet.

 Look for keyword phrases that have next to no competition.
-If you publish a fantastic article, you could rank on page one within hours.
+You could rank on page one within hours if you publish a fantastic article.

-When researching blog ideas, always use an alternative browser and don’t sign in to your account.
+Always use an alternative browser when researching blog ideas.
 You don’t want your search results influenced by your past searches.

 #3 Analyse The Competition